Last updated on March 26th, 2019 at 02:54 pm

 - Driving Around Trucks.
 There is one simple rule – never pass a truck on the right.
 Whether it’s a dump truck, service vehicle or an 18-wheel tractor trailer, the entire right side of a truck is one big blind spot.
 Also, 20 feet behind the truck (if you can’t see the truck’s mirrors, the driver cannot see you) and 20 feet in front of the truck are blind spots.

 - Bail Out Zones.
 If you aren’t familiar with this term you are not alone.
-In our July blog, I outlined the 5 Essential Actions for Driving Safely.
+In our The Science of Driving, I outlined the 5 Essential Actions for Driving Safely.
 Bail out zones are a key component of the fifth action, the “what if” question.
 When we are behind the wheel we need to constantly ask ourselves “what if?”
 The next question that follows is, “if this happens, where do I go?”
 That is our bail out zone.

-In September, we’ll dive deeper into this topic and discuss why passing a driving test is just the beginning.
+In this follow-up blog, we dove deeper into this topic to discuss why passing a driving test is just the beginning.
 A driver’s license is merely a license to learn how to drive.

 Stay Safe Out There!